midl-dev/tezos-suite-docs/production-readiness.md

 Specifically:

-* secrets should be moved from a file in the operator workspace to a production secret store such as [Hashicorp Vault](vaultproject.io)
+* secrets should be moved from a file in the operator workspace to a production secret store such as [Hashicorp Vault](vaultproject.io);
-* terraform deploys should be done by a CI system
+* Terraform deploys should be done by a CI system;
-* any manual change in the kubernetes environment should be recorded in an audit log and committed in the code:
+* any manual change in the Kubernetes environment should be recorded in an audit log and committed in the code:
-  * the terraform private file above can be applied with continuous integration
+  * the Terraform private file above can be applied with continuous integration;
-  * the intermediate kubernetes code generated with kustomize could be stored in a CI pipeline and deployed in an auditable way as well (see [Gitops](https://www.weave.works/technologies/gitops/)).
+  * the intermediate Kubernetes code generated with kustomize could be stored in a CI pipeline and deployed in an auditable way as well (see [Gitops](https://www.weave.works/technologies/gitops/)).